Kariangode River

-Kariankode River is a major river in Kasaragod district of Kerala state, India.
-Kariangode river is the second largest river in Kasaragod district.
-It is running through the hills and dales of Vellarikundu, Hosdurg and Payyanur Taluks.
-Kariangode River also known as Tejaswani River is one among the 44 rivers flowing through Kerala state.
-Places like Pulingome, Cherupuzha, Kakkadavu, Kayyur and Karindalam are situated at bank of this river.
+Kariankode River also known as Tejaswini River is one among the 44 rivers flowing through Kerala state.
+Kariankode River is a major river that forms the boundary between Kasaragod district and Kannur district of Kerala state.
+It is also the second largest river in Kasaragod district running through the hills and dales of Vellarikundu, Hosdurg and Payyanur Taluks.
+Places like Pulingome, Cherupuzha, Kakkadavu, Perumbatta, Mukkada, Kayyur, Kilayikode and Andol are situated at the bank of this river.

 Origin

 Kariangode River originates from Coorg Hills in the reserve forest of Coorg in the state of Karnataka.